 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Most of the major nonprofit organizations in Arizona work with American Indian populations providing services and expertise.
-Thus, career options are extensive and include many of the nonprofit organization in the state and beyond.
-Careers fields may include youth programming, fundraising, volunteer management and social services provision.
+Most of the major nonprofit organizations in Arizona and other states work with American Indian populations providing services and expertise.
+Thus, career options are extensive and include many of the nonprofit organizations in the state and beyond.
+Careers fields may include fundraising, social services provision, volunteer management, and youth programming.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to:

 |Human Resources Managers||9.1%||$110,120|